Example scenarios

 How do you do it?

-After having Stable Diffusion WebUI (SDW) working try some SDW options following this intro or github location you have downloaded the installation from.
+After having Stable Diffusion with WebUI (SDW) working try some SDW options following this intro or github location you have downloaded the installation from.
 If you prefer video tutorials - here are some.

 1. Some initial experimentation: cues, modifiers, single queries

 Are you looking to how all this works.
 You may have some vague idea what you wish to accomplish, you have seen some examples here and there but how to do it yourself is a bit more complicated.
+You may try so called in the introduction a traditional approach.
+You need some level of clarity what do you want the picture to look like.
+Maybe not in details but as a general impression.
+Some may call it style, others - ambience but the point is that you are looking for something specific to satisfy your sense of expression (or maybe art).
+See Prompt writing tips or Exctract from an ext. collection below.

 You need to experiment with different cues, modifiers and SDW options.
 The third one is a bit more tricky and it depends on in which way you connect to SDW.
 If it is via API you may adjust SD parameters from the tab Stable Diffusion (right on the Composer).
-If you are running script connection to SDW you need to reset the connection every time you change a SD parameter in WebUI.

 After having previous section executed, you can start some initial experimentation / tests.